dgroomes/gradle-playground/multi-module/README.md

   multi-module projects, and I want "common dependency version declaration" implemented in "multi-module/".
 I think a BOM is how to do it because there is some problem (maybe will be fixed in Gradle 7?) about root project dependency declarations being applied to sub-projects even if you don't want them (not good).
+* Recently I'm preferring Gradle ["pre-compiled script plugins"](https://github.com/dgroomes/http-client-server-playground/blob/main/buildSrc/src/main/kotlin/common.gradle.kts)
+  –also called convention scripts– instead of the platform feature via the `java-platform` plugin.
+Maybe the platform feature is best suited when it is published, like the Jackson or JUnit BOMs.
+But for a given project, I think the bespoke versioning constraints are best done in a conventions script.
+Replace the platform with a conventions script.